pareshppp/llm-finetuning-cookbook/README.md

 *   **Objective:** Evaluate your models on standard academic benchmarks.
 *   **Key Concepts:** MMLU, Arc, HellaSwag, TruthfulQA, evaluation metrics.
 *   **Steps:**
+    *   Part A: Automatic Evaluations
        1. Introduce the `lm-evaluation-harness` library.
        2. Run an evaluation on the *base model* to get a baseline score.
        3. Run the same evaluation on your SFT model and your DPO model.
        4. Compare the scores and discuss how different finetuning stages affect different benchmarks.
+    *   Part B: LLM-as-a-Judge:
+       1. Introduce the concept of using a powerful model (like GPT-4 or Claude 3) to evaluate your finetuned model's outputs on open-ended questions.
+       2. Show how to set up a prompt that asks the judge to rate a response on a scale of 1-10 for helpfulness, accuracy, etc.
+    *   Part C: Domain-Specific Evaluation:
+       1. Create a small, custom evaluation set for the task you finetuned for (e.g., 20 examples for your JSON task) and measure the exact match accuracy.

 ---